 Every training session must have some type of measurable change that makes it different than the one before it.

 The changes could be very small; in fact, they should be small.
-Slow incremental changes in your exercise regime is what will allow continuous progressive adaptations over your life time.
+Slow incremental changes in your exercise regime are what will allow continuous progressive adaptations over your lifetime.

 DIFFERENT STIMULI EVOKE DIFFERENT ADAPTATIONS

 It's also important to note that your body will adapt differently to different stimuli.

 Each of these fitness attributes isn't mutually exclusive, and there is often some overlap between them.
 In other words, certain types of exercise programs can train multiple categories at the same time.

 When beginning an exercise program, you should focus on muscular strength and/or hypertrophy.

 Increasing your lean muscle mass will increase your metabolism, decrease your body fat percentage and improve your overall fitness.
 In addition, strength is never a weakness, so why not.